Stacey Solomon

 Stacey Chanelle Clare Solomon (born 4 October 1989) is an English television personality and singer.
-In 2009, she was a contestant on the sixth series of the ITV talent show The X Factor, in which she finished in third place.
-The following year, she appeared on the tenth series of the ITV reality show I'm a Celebrity...
-Get Me Out of Here!, which she won.
+She rose to prominence in 2009 as a contestant on the sixth series of the ITV talent show The X Factor, where she finished in third place.
+The following year, she won the tenth series of the ITV reality show I'm a Celebrity...
+Get Me Out of Here!.

 Solomon's debut single, a cover of "Driving Home for Christmas", was released in 2011, and her debut studio album, Shy, was released in 2015.
 In 2016, she co-presented I'm a Celebrity: Extra Camp, an ITV2 spin-off from the main show.
-Since 2016, Solomon has appeared as a panellist on the ITV talk show Loose Women.
-In 2019, she was a regular panellist on the ITV2 comedy show Celebrity Juice.
+From 2016 to 2024, she was a panelist on the ITV talk show Loose Women.
+In 2019, Solomon was a regular panellist on the ITV2 comedy show Celebrity Juice.

+Since 2021, Solomon presents the BBC One reality series Sort Your Life Out, for which she won a National Television Award, as well as being nominated for two British Academy Television Awards.

 Early life

-Stacey Chanelle Clare Solomon was born on 4 October 1989, and grew up in Dagenham, East London, and attended King Solomon High School.
+Stacey Chanelle Clare Solomon was born on 4 October 1989 to Fiona Nash, a nurse, and David Neal Solomon, a photographer.
+She has two siblings, Jemma, and Matthew.
+Her parents divorced, when she was young, but kept co-parenting, living close to one another.
+Solomon grew up in Dagenham, East London, and attended King Solomon High School.
+Solomon was raised with exposure to both Judaism and Christianity, and has spoken proudly of her heritage.